alephium/www/src/content/blog/2023-05-08_The-Desktop-Wallet-2-0-d818bc1c722b/index.md

 description: 'It’s a big one!
 Token support, dApp connectivity, and a lot more in this feature-rich release!'
 ---

-It’s a big one!
-Token support, dApp connectivity, and a lot more in this feature-rich release!

----

 ### The Desktop Wallet 2.0

 #### It’s a big one!
 Token support, dApp connectivity, and a lot more in this feature-rich release!